This page is designed to answer the following questions:

-The Six Cs, originally produced for nursing staff but then expanded to include other healthcare professionals, are recognised values that all workers should keep to the forefront of their minds.
+The Six Cs, originally produced for nursing staff but then expanded to include other healthcare professionals, are recognised values that all workers should keep at the forefront of their minds.
 They are:

 Care: Care is our core business and that of our organisations, and the care we deliver helps the individual person and improves the health of the whole community.
 Caring defines us and our work.
 People receiving care expect it to be right for them, consistently, throughout every stage of their life.